 Dividends will be treated as foreign-source income and will constitute passive category income or in certain cases, general category income, for foreign tax credit purposes.
 As described in "-People's Republic of China Taxation," dividends paid by us may be subject to PRC withholding tax.
 For U.S. federal income tax purposes, the amount of the dividend income will include any amounts withheld in respect of PRC taxes.
 Subject to applicable limitations, which vary depending upon the U.S. Holder's circumstances, and the discussion below regarding certain Treasury regulations, PRC taxes withheld from dividend payments (at a rate not exceeding the applicable rate provided in the Treaty in the case of a U.S. Holder that is eligible for the benefits of the Treaty) generally will be creditable against a U.S. Holder's U.S. federal income tax liability.
 The rules governing foreign tax credits are complex.
-For example, Treasury regulations provide that, in the absence of an election to apply the benefits of an applicable income tax principles, and we have not determined whether the PRC income tax system meets these requirements.
-U.S. Holders should consult their tax advisers regarding the creditability of any PRC income taxes in their particular circumstances.
+For example, Treasury regulations provide that, in the absence of an election to apply the benefits of an applicable income tax treaty, in order for foreign income taxes to be creditable the relevant foreign income tax rules must be consistent with certain U.S. federal income tax principles, and we have not determined whether the PRC income tax system meets these requirements.
+However, the IRS released notices that provide relief from certain of the provisions of the Treasury regulations described above for taxable years ending before the date that a notice or other guidance withdrawing or modifying the temporary relief is issued (or any later date specified in such notice or other guidance).
 In lieu of claiming a credit, a U.S. Holder may elect to deduct creditable PRC taxes in computing its taxable income, subject to applicable limitations.
 An election to deduct creditable non-U.S. taxes instead of claiming foreign tax credits applies to all creditable non-U.S. taxes paid or accrued in the relevant taxable year.
+U.S. Holders should consult their tax advisers regarding the creditability or deductibility of any PRC income taxes in their particular circumstances.